Canada Provincial Nominee Programs (PNPs)

 The processing time for eligible applications can be three (3) months or more.

-To be eligible for nomination through PEI Express Entry, you must:
+To be eligible for nomination through PEI Express Entry

 - Federal Skilled Worker Program;